atotic/house_cash_vs_loan/README.md

 # house_cash_vs_loan
 Pay for house cash, or take out a loan and invest?
-Worksheet + simulatio
+Worksheet + simulation